The New Anxiety

 still from Dele Adeyemo + Christxpher Oliver's 'The Cosmogony of (Racial) Capitalism'

 Within these technologies are recursive loops of coded language that birth implicit biases.
 In Erica Scourti’s video installation ‘Exit Scripts’ a problematic custom algorithm sequences her vast database of iPhone voice recordings according to their detected arousal.
-Researcher Dele Adeyemo and filmmaker Christxpher Oliver’s video essay ‘The Cosmogony of (Racial) Capitalism’ positions the history of map-making as causal to the global trade of sugar-cane and henceforth the displacement and enslavement of West Africans.
-Finally, VIRTUALLYREALITY brings together artists and thinkers previously appearing in research project Schemas of Uncertainty (co-initiator Danae Io) and online symposium Recursive Colonialism, Artificial Intelligence and Speculative Computation (Christxpher Oliver and second guest TBA) to share thoughts on the intersection between recursivity and uncertainty.
+Dele Adeyemo and Christxpher Oliver’s video essay ‘The Cosmogony of (Racial) Capitalism’ positions the history of map-making as causal to the global trade of sugar-cane and henceforth the displacement and enslavement of West Africans.
+Finally, VIRTUALLYREALITY brings together artists and thinkers previously working within research project Schemas of Uncertainty (Danae Io) and online symposium Recursive Colonialism, Artificial Intelligence and Speculative Computation (Ezekiel Dixon-Román).
+The conversation ‘On Recursivity and Uncertainty’ should traverse the centuries-old ramifications of computation through prediction, divination, haunting, algorithmic thought and Blackness.

 Dele Adeyemo is an architect, creative director and urban theorist.
 Adeyemo is a PhD candidate at the Centre for Research Architecture at Goldsmiths, University of London, a fellow of the Het Nieuwe Instituut in Rotterdam and a current recipient of the Canadian Centre for Architecture and Andrew Mellon research grant.
 He leads an architecture design studio at the Royal College of Art in London.